 - A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your device if you agree.
 Cookies contain information that is transferred to your device’s hard drive.

 - We may use the following cookies:

 3.1.
 Strictly necessary cookies.
-These are cookies that are required for the operation of our website.
-They include, for example, cookies that enable you to log into secure areas of our website, use a shopping cart or make use of e-billing services.
+These are cookies that are required for the operation of our websites.
+They include, for example, cookies that enable you to log into secure areas of our websites, use a shopping cart or make use of e-billing services.

 3.4.
 Targeting cookies.
-These cookies record your visit to our website, the pages you have visited and the links you have followed.
-We will use this information to make our website and the advertising displayed on it more relevant to your interests.
+These cookies record your visit to our websites, the pages you have visited and the links you have followed.
+We will use this information to make our websites and the advertising displayed on it more relevant to your interests.
 We may also share this information with third parties for this purpose.

 - 4. You can find more information about the individual cookies we use and the purposes for which we use them in the table below:

 These cookies will be automatically deployed onto your computer when you use the Websites

 |Add This||A tool that allows users to share content from this website across the social web and looks like this:|